futurice/PythonInBrowser/README.md

 ### Python module

 With Python modules you work much in the same way as with exercises.
-Write your module in python and save it this time under [modules](https://github.com/futurice/PythonInBrowser/blob/master/public/modules/).
+Write your module in Python and save it this time under [modules](https://github.com/futurice/PythonInBrowser/blob/master/public/modules/).

 After adding the file edit [modules.json](https://github.com/futurice/PythonInBrowser/blob/master/examples/modules.json) IF you want to publish your module so that student can also see it.
 Otherwise no need to do this.